 Notes to Editors

 The National Office of Animal Health represents the UK animal medicines industry: its aim is to promote the benefits of safe, effective, quality medicines for the health and welfare of all animals.

-For further information contact Phil Sketchley or Alison Glennon at NOAH on 020 8367 3131, or by email email@example.com or look at the NOAH website www.noah.co.ukMore Articles by National Office for Animal Health (NOAH) ...
+For further information contact Phil Sketchley or Alison Glennon at NOAH on 020 8367 3131, or by email firstname.lastname@example.org or look at the NOAH website www.noah.co.ukMore Articles by National Office of Animal Health (NOAH) ...